Cranbaerry/A.R.E.S/README.md

 Thx to Yui, they have chosen not to be marked as a developer on the project when they might as well be, they taught me everything I know about photon and it is an important part of the project as a whole.
 If you see him around thank him for me!
 The same thanks go out to Blaze for showing me a better/more stable way to create buttons ingame!

+Thx to [Blaze](https://github.com/WTFBlaze) for helping me fix a few bugs within the wear avatar by ID button added in V10!

 Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file that was edited by me and then packed into our HOTSWAP allowing for VRCA files to be compressed and decompressed!

 Thx to [Requi](https://github.com/RequiDev) for [ReMod.Core](https://github.com/RequiDev/ReMod.Core), we use this as our button API within ARES!